Displayr/rhtmlBuildUtils/docs/visual_regression_testing.md

 ## Quick Reference: how to use and extend it

+> At present, applitools does not work locally on osx, but it does in CI, so if running the visual suite locally, always add `--applitools.enabled=false`

 * to run the visual regression suite : `gulp testVisual`
 * to run the visual regression suite if the web driver binaries are already installed and `gulp serve` is already running: `gulp testVisual_s`
 * to run the visual regression suite on a subset of the scenarios : `gulp testVisual_s --tags=<TAG>`.
 Only scenarios matching the tag will be run.